Lewisham station

-Lewisham is an interchange station in the area of Lewisham, south-east London, England.
-It provides Docklands Light Railway (DLR) and National Rail services.
+Lewisham is an interchange station in the area of Lewisham, south-east London.
+It is the terminus for Docklands Light Railway (DLR) services from Bank or Stratford stations, as well as a National Rail station on the North Kent Line and Hayes line.
 On the National Rail network, it lies 7 mi 61 chain from and is operated by Southeastern.

+The station was originally opened in 1849 by the South Eastern Railway's line to Strood, before being added to the Hayes Line (known then as the Mid-Kent line) in 1857.
+The station was electrified in 1926 using the third rail system.
+It was then expanded in 1976 while part of the British Rail Southern Region.
+After privatisation, services were taken over by Southeastern, first ran by Govia and then the DfT Operator.

 History

 Opening and early years (1849–1922)

 The North Kent line opened on 30 July 1849 by the South Eastern Railway linking Strood with the London and Greenwich Railway route to London Bridge.
 The original station was located east of the Lewisham Road overbridge, with access off Lewisham Road.
 With the opening of the Mid-Kent line on 1 January 1857, a new station was built to the west so both lines could be served.
 For a period, Old Lewisham station was also kept open.

 In 1898, the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway.

 Southern Railway (1923–1947)

 Following the Railways Act 1921 (also known as the Grouping Act), Lewisham became a Southern Railway station on 1 January 1923.
 The Mid-Kent line was electrified with services commencing on 28 February 1926.
 The North Kent Line was electrified with the (750 V DC third rail) system.
 Electrification was initially to Dartford (6 June 1926) and was extended to Gillingham by the Second World War.
 In 1929, large-scale remodelling of the junction was undertaken to enable cross-London freight traffic to be routed via Nunhead and Loughborough Junction.
 The new route utilised part of the former Greenwich Park branch, which had closed in 1917, and included an overpass.

 The loop between Lewisham and the main line towards Hither Green, which had opened in 1929, was electrified on 16 July 1933, allowing Sidcup and Orpington local electric services to call.
 The Nunhead line was electrified in summer 1935 and opened to electric traffic on 30 September 1935, with services from Bexleyheath and Sidcup to St Paul's (later renamed Blackfriars).
 This service was cancelled during the Second World War as an economy measure, and recommenced on 12 August 1946.